S18-Niloy/ChatBot_langchain_CoVe_Demo/src./Readme.md

 # Fin Bot using LangChain

-Fin Bot is a chatbot implemented using LangChain, a natural language processing framework.
-This chatbot is specifically tailored for financial conversations and is capable of understanding and responding to queries related to various financial topics.
+Fin Bot is a custom_web_chatbot implemented on a banking website using LangChain, a natural language processing framework.

 ## Features

 - Utilizes LangChain for natural language understanding and generation.
-- Specialized in handling financial queries and conversations.
+- Specialized in handling particular website based queries and conversations.
-- Implements techniques to ensure accuracy and reliability in financial responses.
+- Implements techniques to ensure accuracy and reliability in responses.
-- Provides a user-friendly interface for interacting with the chatbot.

 ## Getting Started